c12i/wasm-md/README.md

   </a>
 </p>

-> A simple Rust Web Assembly Markdown parser
+> A simple Rust Web Assembly Markdown parser built in combination with a React application importing the complied wasm-pack package that handles the parsing.
 >
 > Will only parse the `#`, `-` and `*` symbols